physionetchallenges/evaluation-2020/README.md

 You can run the Python evaluation code by installing the NumPy Python package and running

-    python evaluate_12ECG_score.py labels outputs scores.csv
+    python evaluate_12ECG_score.py labels outputs scores.csv class_scores.csv

-where `labels` is a directory containing files with one or more labels for each 12-lead ECG recording, such as the training database on the PhysioNet webpage; `outputs` is a directory containing files with outputs produced by your algorithm for those recordings; and `scores.csv` (optional) is a collection of scores for your algorithm.
+where `labels` is a directory containing files with one or more labels for each 12-lead ECG recording, such as the training database on the PhysioNet webpage; `outputs` is a directory containing files with outputs produced by your algorithm for those recordings; `scores.csv` (optional) is a collection of scores for your algorithm; and `class_scores.csv` (optional) is a collection of per-class scores for your algorithm.

 ## MATLAB

 You can run the MATLAB evaluation code by installing Python and the NumPy Python package and running

-    evaluate_12ECG_score(labels, outputs, scores.csv)
+    evaluate_12ECG_score(labels, outputs, scores.csv, class_scores.csv)

-where `labels` is a directory containing files with one or more labels for each 12-lead ECG recording, such as the training database on the PhysioNet webpage; `outputs` is a directory containing files with outputs produced by your algorithm for those recordings; and `scores.csv` (optional) is a collection of scores for your algorithm.
+where `labels` is a directory containing files with one or more labels for each 12-lead ECG recording, such as the training database on the PhysioNet webpage; `outputs` is a directory containing files with outputs produced by your algorithm for those recordings; `scores.csv` (optional) is a collection of scores for your algorithm; and `class_scores.csv` (optional) is a collection of per-class scores for your algorithm.

 ## Troubleshooting